robch/book-of-ai/docs/openai-chat/openai-chat-streaming-cs/sample-overview.md

     }
 ```

-**STEP 5**: Finally, add the assistant's response to the chat message history, and return response.
+**STEP 5**: After processing all the updates, add the assistant's response to the chat message history and return the response.

 ``` csharp title="OpenAIChatCompletionsStreamingClass.cs"
     _messages.Add(ChatMessage.CreateAssistantMessage(responseContent));